ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

     .. group-tab:: Windows

-        From a terminal in your WSL ROS2 workspace run:
+        From a terminal in your WSL ROS 2 workspace run:

         .. code-block:: console